-Niagara University has three graduate divisions: Arts and Sciences, Business Administration and Education.
-The Graduate Division of Arts and Sciences offers a program leading to an M.S. in criminal justice administration and an M.A. in interdisciplinary studies.
-The Graduate Division of Business Administration welcomes applications from all undergraduate disciplines, eg., science, humanities, engineering, arts and so on.
-It offers programs leading to a general management MBA; an MBA degree with concentrations in accounting, finance, strategic marketing, strategic management, international business, healthcare administration or human resource management; an MBA in professional accountancy (students may design a program that includes several concentrations); and an MBA/M.S. in school district business leader.
-The Graduate Division of Education offers programs leading to an M.A. and M.S. in education in foundations of teaching (math, science and technology), literacy instruction, special education, early childhood education/special education, Teaching English to Speakers of Other Languages (TESOL), school counseling, educational leadership (building and district leader), school business leadership, early childhood and childhood education, and middle childhood and adolescence education; and the advanced certificate in educational leadership (district, building or business), school counseling (for New York state certification), Teaching English to Speakers of Other Languages (TESOL), The College of Education also offers an M.S. degree and advanced certificate in mental health counseling and school psychology, as well as a Ph.D. in leadership and policy.
+Niagara University has four graduate divisions: Arts and Sciences, Business Administration, Education and Hospitality and Tourism Management.
+The Graduate Division of Arts and Sciences offers a program leading to a M.S. in criminal justice administration and a M.A. in interdisciplinary studies.
+The Graduate Division of Business Administration offers programs leading to a general management M.B.A.; a M.B.A. degree with concentrations in accounting, finance, strategic marketing, strategic management, international business, healthcare administration, financial planning, strategic wealth management or human resource management; a M.B.A. in professional accountancy (students may design a program that includes several concentrations); and a M.B.A./M.S. in school district business leader.
+The Graduate Division of Education offers programs in teaching, educational leadership, clinical counseling professions and human services.
+Teaching programs lead to an M.S. in education degree or advanced certificate certification in early childhood and middle childhood education, adolescence education, literacy instruction, special education, early childhood special education, and Teaching English to